Gum Disease

 Aggressive Periodontitis

 Usually begins in childhood or early adulthood and affects only a small number of people.
 It tends to be a genetic disease but can affect people without a family history of the disease.
-Aggressive periodontis causes rapid progression of bone loss and tooth loss if untreated.
+Aggressive periodontitis causes rapid progression of bone loss and tooth loss if untreated.

 Necrotising Periodontal Disease